BartMassey/ptyknot/README.md

-# ptyknot
+# ptyknot: create a child process running a Rust action
 Copyright (c) 2016 Bart Massey

-This Rust library provides support for creating a child process running a specified action, optionally with a new pseudo-tty as its controlling terminal and with parent pipes for some of its initial file descriptors.
+This Rust "crate" provides support for creating a child process running a specified action, optionally with a new pseudo-tty as its controlling terminal and with parent pipes for some of its initial file descriptors.
 The caller gets